/**

 Creates a * SqlInjectionMatchSet, which you use to allow, block, or count requests * that contain snippets of SQL code in a specified part of web requests.
 AWS WAF * searches for character sequences that are likely to be malicious strings.

-*To create and configure a SqlInjectionMatchSet
+*To create and configure a SqlInjectionMatchSet, perform the

 * following steps: